lpenz/ghaction-version-gen/README.md

   The output itself is the tag, with the optional `v` stripped.

-- `version_commit`: for repositories that deploy on all commits to `master` or `main`, it's defined if the github event was a push to one of those.
+- `version_commit`: for repositories that deploy on tags and on all commits to `master` or `main`.
+It's defined if the github event was a push of a tag or of one of those branches.

-  The output itself is the most recent tag on the branch, with the optional `v` stripped, followed by the distance between the branch and the tag.
+  The output itself is the the tag that was pushed, or the most recent tag on the branch followed by the distance between the branch and the tag (always with the `v` stripped).

 - `version_docker_ci`: for repositories that deploy to [hub.docker](http://hub.docker.com/) continuously.
 If the commit was pushed to `master` or `main`, the variable has the value *"latest"*;
   if a tag was pushed, it has the tag (`v` stripped).

-The idea of this scheme is to allow the user to check if one of the `version_*` variables is not empty, and in this case use it as the version being deployed:

 ```yml
 jobs: